davidchalifoux/spotify-charts-ripper/README.md

 # Troubleshooting

 Errors can happen if the script tries to click the download button before the page finishes loading.
 If you run into issues with it, either modify the starting date or increase the `time.sleep()` time.

+# Visualization

+You can use this data to make some pretty interesting visualizations.
+Here is an example of a bar race chart showing the most streamed tracks per day: https://public.flourish.studio/story/1429985/